 [Franck Ribière] Not entirely, but it’s pretty close.
 It was a small theatre, you know, only about three hundred seats.
 Located in the Quartier Pigalle, with the Montmartre nearby, it also attracted a lot of foreign people from all walks of life who visited Paris in those days.

 Did you want to make your film as a historian or as a storyteller?

 [Frank Ribière] Not as a historian, even though the history of the theater and the character of Paula Maxa were very important of course, they are the backbone of what we did.
-But we made a movie, and our ambition was that by the end of the movie, people can say that they have seen a piece of Grand Guignol.
-The film itself is in fact kind of Grand Guignol, by the end of the movie we’re doing almost anything we want – like Grand Guignol.
+But we made a movie, and our ambition was that by the end of the movie, people could say that they have seen a piece of Grand Guignol.
+The film itself is, in fact, kind of Grand Guignol; by the end of the movie, we’re doing almost anything we want—like Grand Guignol.